How to make chili powder that is the best for your recipes and you will absolutely love is right here.

 To make this seasoning recipe is easy.
 Measure the spices as mentioned in the recipe and put them in a bowl.

 As I didn’t have onion powder I put dried onion in a pestle and mortar and turned it into onion powder.
 Stir all the ingredients thoroughly for at least a minute to make sure all the spices are blended together well.

 Taste the chili powder to see if you like the combination.
 Not salt enough just add little increments at a time, stir and taste.
 The same applies to the cayenne pepper, paprika or cumin.

 Spoon and transfer the spice blend into a glass jar.
-Store it in a cool dark place and you can use this chili powder for months.
+Store it in a cool dark place and you can use this seasoning for months.

 This recipe yields up to 4 tablespoons of homemade chili powder.
 So if you use it regularly just multiply the recipe by 2 or 3 so you have enough stock.

 Now that you have your homemade chili powder you can use it in a lot of great recipes.
 You can try it with: